sorochak/SoundBird/README.md

 ## Current Features

 - **Audio Analysis with BirdNET**: Detects bird species automatically from uploaded `.wav` recordings using BirdNET.
+- **Detection Persistence with PostgreSQL**: After each audio file is analyzed, all detections are saved directly to PostgreSQL.
+Batched inserts improve performance, and detection timestamps are parsed from filenames.
 - **Dynamic Species Thumbnail Generation**: Uses generative AI to create realistic species thumbnails based on real bird traits, enriching species profiles.
 - **Wikipedia Species Descriptions**: Fetches detailed descriptions to enrich detection results.
 - **Automated Data Pipeline**: Processes large batches of field recordings into structured outputs, saving results as `.csv` and `.json`.